 The stage is set, and the actors are daily practicing their parts in preparation for this big event.
 Do you have what it takes to tackle both parts of the Estate on race day?
 If so, show us how to be both “A Beast of the East”, and “How the West was won”, and make this early spring regal gala upon Biltmore your crowning achievement!

-Our Water Stations also are always a HUGE HIT!
-They are lively, fun places to refuel.
-We typically have a variety of electrolyte, drink and food options and choices to support your race experience and personal preference.
-Some water/aid stations will have Gatorade and/or flat Coke, and many stations will have a selection of fruit and cookies.
+Our water stations provide a variety of options and choices to support your race experience and personal preference.
+We offer gels and electrolyte drinks and many stations will have a selection of fruit and cookies.
 All stations will have water.

-Vote for your favorite non-profit water station after the race.
-The winning volunteer team will not only get crowned as the Water Station of the Year, but we also give them 500 bucks for their organization!
+Visit our Water Station page for more information on locations and what each station offers.
+Vote for your favorite volunteer water station after the race, and select a volunteer group to get crowned as Volunteer Water Station of the Year!
 More information about the Water Station Contest on our Volunteer Info page.

 Along the French Broad River, near Antler Hill Village, and at the ‘West Side Bridge’ there will be great spots for family and friends to see the runner several different times during the event.
 This area will be the designated cheering locations and spectator viewing.
 For more detailed information, visit our Spectators page.